Internal Family Systems

 Sending loving-kindness to our parts using a Buddhist meditation technique

-In this first practice, we are invited to approach our parts as we do in IFS and offer them love and care using a classical Buddhist structured practice of loving kindness.
+In this first practice, we are invited to approach our parts as we do in IFS and then offer them love and care using a classical Buddhist guided practice of loving kindness.

 IFS meditations to connect with the spacious awareness of self

-We are invited to investigate our perception of awareness in this meditation blending IFS and pure awareness practices influenced by the Buddhist contemplative traditions.
+We are invited to investigate our perception of awareness in this meditation that blends IFS and pure awareness practices influenced by the Buddhist contemplative traditions.
 This meditation is offered by Lock Kelly, the guided practice starts at 3.12.

 Guided practices for people experienced with IFS

-You will find here guided meditation with that require some experience with or knowledge of IFS.
+Here you will find guided meditations that require some experience with or knowledge of IFS.